Industry Insights

 • Familiar interface that almost anyone can use without training

-• Large template library including healthcare-specific survey templates
+• Large template library including healthcare-themed templates

-• Wide integration ecosystem for connecting with practice management tools
+• Wide integration ecosystem for connecting with practice-management tools

 Key Limitations:

 • No real-time escalation or case management.
 Negative feedback sits in a dashboard until someone manually reviews it.
-There is no automated routing or service recovery workflow.
+There is no automated routing or service-recovery workflow.

 6. Zonka Feedback